Tfraley7/Healthcare-Provider-Fraud-Dection-Analysis/README.md

 ## Conclusion

 Our machine learning model demonstrates promising performance in detecting fraudulent medical claims using the given dataset.
 The RandomForestClassifier achieved an accuracy of 87%, with a precision of 0.91 and a recall of 0.74 for fraud detection.
 This report has covered the data exploration, preprocessing, model training, and evaluation processes.
-This model could serve well as a valuable resource for recruiters and data scientists interested in healthcare fraud detection.
+This model could serve well as a valuable resource for healthcare fraud detection after further testing to ensure accuracy.

 </br>